Selected Research

 Tagulao, K. A., Bernardo, A. B. I., Kei, L. H., & Calheiros, C. S. C. (2022).
 Mangrove Conservation in Macao SAR, China: The Role of Environmental Education among School Students.
 International Journal of Environmental Research and Public Health, 19(6), 3147. https://doi.org/10.3390/ijerph19063147

 Water is an essential and finite resource that should be protected.
-At USJ, we are committed to our Green Campus Environmental Action Plan, which includes rainwater harvesting and recycling systems.
-The USJ campus is equipped with drinking fountains on each floor, both to promote access to free drinking water and to motivate students and staff to bring their own reusable water bottles, which minimizes plastic consumption and waste.
+At USJ, we are committed to our Green Campus Environmental Action Plan, which incorporates rainwater harvesting and recycling systems.
+As an environmentally conscious institution, the USJ campus features water stations on each floor of the academic building and twelve in the residential hall, totalling nineteen water stations.
+These water stations provide access to free drinking water and encourage students and staff to use reusable water bottles, reducing plastic consumption and waste.
+This initiative highlights the University’s considerable efforts towards achieving SDG 6, which aims to ensure access to clean water and sanitation.